Resources

 3. Missing certification statement

-A readable translation without a proper translator declaration can be treated as non-compliant in formal review.
+A readable English rendering without the required translator declaration may be treated as non-compliant in a formal review workflow.

 4. Currency rewriting